METAL SKIN series

 The Xerafy METAL SKIN labels' award-winning design allows for extremely thin and flexible profiles, delivering high performance on metal, plastics, and other industrial surfaces.

 Besides thickness and printability, RFID labels will require industry-grade adhesives and durable material compatible with the application environment.
-RFID Systems that read the same tags in different countries with different frequency ranges will prioritize global frequency labels over regional frequencies.
+RFID solutions that read the same tags in different countries with different frequency ranges will prioritize global frequency labels over regional frequencies.

 3. WHAT IS THE BENDING RADIUS, HOW DOES IT AFFECT RFID READ RANGE?